pmk65/wbp-lebabwb/README.md

  * The 1st Tab allows you to configure the combination of the Lebab transpile options you want to apply to the current document or selection.
  * The 2nd Tab allows you to quick transpile the current document or selection using a single Lebab option.

+### Requirements:
+You need Nodejs installed on your system in order to use this plugin. <https://nodejs.org/en/>

 #### Installation:
 1) Download repository as a .ZIP file.